What is a Maintenance Assessment District?

 - Two representatives of the La Jolla community at large with an interest in the well-being of the La Jolla community

 The initial Board of Directors was appointed to terms ranging from one to three years.
-After the first year, Directors will be elected by members of the MAD (property owners) to terms of three years.
+One year after the maintenance contract is signed with the City of San Diego, Directors will be elected by members of the MAD (property owners) to terms of three years.

 How is the MAD different than the Business Improvement District (BID), the La Jolla Village Merchants Association?